 Keywords: age and inclusivity; culture and inclusivity; digital technologies; inclusive technologies; learning and inclusivity; social inclusion and learning; social inclusion for disadvantaged groups; social inclusion for minority groups

-Instructions for Authors: Authors interested in submitting a paper for this Special Issue are kindly asked to consult the instructions for authors of the journal and to send their abstracts (about 200-250 words, with a tentative title) by email to Mr. António Vieira (firstname.lastname@example.org) by 31 March 2015.
+Instructions for Authors: Authors interested in submitting a paper for this Special Issue are asked to consult the journal's editorial policies and to send their abstracts (about 200-250 words, with a tentative title) by email to Mr. António Vieira (email@example.com) by 31 March 2015.
 Authors are also kindly asked to check with their institutions if funds are available to cover open access publication costs.

 Professor Peter Huxley

 College of Medicine, Swansea University, Swansea, UK; E-Mail: firstname.lastname@example.org

 Dr. Sherrill Evans